OfficeDev/office-js/README.md

 2. If you need offline access to the Office.js APIs (for example, to facilitate offline debugging).

-Additionally, using the alpha and beta versions of the NPM package can facilitate faster-cadence beta-testing (relative to the slower-cadence beta CDN at **<https://appsforoffice.microsoft.com/lib/beta/hosted/office.js>**).

 ### Best practices

 Best practices for using the Office.js NPM package include: